Avalanche buries Italian hotel

 Hide Caption

-An avalanche buried a hotel in central Italy on Thursday, January 19, following a series of earthquakes in the region.
+An avalanche buried a hotel in central Italy on Thursday, January 19, after a series of earthquakes in the region.